 Adjacent Diagnosis Related Groups (ADRG) An episode of care is initially assigned to an ADRG which broadly group episodes with the same diagnosis and intervention profile before finally subdividing (or splitting) into individual DRGs based on the episode clinical complexity and occasionally other factors such as LOS and transfer status.
 Average cost per record Total cost divided by total records for that selection.
 Australian Refined Diagnosis Related Groups (AR-DRGs) A classification system, which provides a clinically meaningful way to relate the number and type of patients treated in a hospital to the resources required by the hospital.
 It is used for pricing admitted acute care in Australian public hospitals.
 Classification end class The group to which a patient record is assigned under a hospital service classification, such as the AR-DRG or SRG classification.
 The assignment is generally based on diagnostic criteria and on services rendered to the patient.
 Cost per NWAU Total cost divided by total national weighted activity unit.
-Direct cost Expenses that can be directly allocated to a patient.
+Direct cost Expenses incurred in the delivery of a patient care product and/or service allocated to a patient using evidence of resource utilisation.
+Non-clinical examples of these expenses may include: • interpreters • patient food.
 Financial year A 12-month period starting on 1 July and ending on 30 June.
 For 2019-20 the financial year starts on 1 July 2019 and ends on 30 June 2020.
 Funding Source The source of funds for an admitted patient episode or non-admitted patient service event, as represented by a code.
-Major diagnostic category A classification of admitted episodes of care, determined by the primary effected body system or cause of admission.
-This is a coarser classification than the Australian Refined Diagnosis Related Groups (AR-DRGs) classification.
+Indirect cost Expenses incurred in the delivery of a patient care product and/or service that is allocated using a method to apportion the expense.
+Examples include: patient equipment and associated maintenance • sterilisation.